MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/integration-pack-for-data-protection-manager.md

 manager: carmonm
 ---

-# Integration pack for System Center DPM
+# Integration pack for System Center - DPM

-The integration pack for System Center - Data Protection Manager (DPM) is an add-in for System Center - Orchestrator, that enables you to automate the protection of physical and virtual server resources.
+The integration pack for System Center - Data Protection Manager (DPM) is an add-in for System Center - Orchestrator.
+The pack enables you to automate the protection of physical and virtual server resources.
 You can use the activities in this integration pack to create runbooks that provide the following:

 -   Automated virtual machine protection and recovery
 -   Automated SharePoint farm protection and recovery